samkivioja/Convolutions-and-Content-Aware-Image-Resizing/README.md

 # Convolutions and Content Aware Image Resizing With Seams

-This project explores **convolution**, **seam carving**, and **seam adding** for image resizing and manipulation in a PLuto notebook using Julia.
+This project explores **convolution**, **seam carving**, and **seam adding** for image resizing and manipulation in a Pluto notebook using Julia.
 The notebook is designed to work within the Julia programming language and leverages Pluto.jl for interactive, reactive coding.

 ## Convolution